Catherine Opie

-Catherine Sue Opie (born 1961) is an American fine art photographer and educator.
-She lives and works in Los Angeles, as a professor of photography at the University of California, Los Angeles.
+Catherine Sue Opie (born 1961) is an American fine-art photographer.
+Specializing in portrait, studio, and landscape photography, Opie creates pieces relating to sexual identity.
+She is known for her portraits exploring the Los Angeles leather dyke community.

-Opie studies the connections between mainstream and infrequent society.
-By specializing in portraiture, studio, and landscape photography, she is able to create pieces relating to sexual identity.
-Through photography, Opie documents the relationship between the individual and the space inhabited, offering an exploration of the American identity, particularly probing the tensions between the constructed American dream and the diverse realities of its citizens.
-Merging conceptual and documentary styles, Opie's oeuvre gravitates towards portraiture and landscapes, utilizing serial images and unexpected compositions to both spotlight and blur the lines of gender, community, and place while invoking the formal gravitas reminiscent of Renaissance portraiture and hinting at her deep engagement with the history of art and painting.

-She is known for her portraits exploring the Los Angeles leather-dyke community.
-Her work is held in the collections of the Museum of Modern Art and the Solomon R. Guggenheim Museum, and she has won awards including the United States Artists Fellowship (2006) and the President’s Award for Lifetime Achievement from the Women’s Caucus for Art (2009).
+Opie's work is held at the Museum of Modern Art and the Solomon R. Guggenheim Museum.
+She has won awards including the United States Artists Fellowship (2006) and the Women's Caucus for Art Lifetime Achievement Award (2009).

-Life
+Opie is a professor emeritus at the University of California, Los Angeles (UCLA).

+Early life and education

-Opie was born in Sandusky, Ohio.
-She spent her early childhood in Ohio and was influenced heavily by photographer Lewis Hine.
-On her 9th birthday, she received a Kodak Instamatic camera and immediately began taking photographs of her family and community.
-One of her first photographs was a self-portrait of her making muscles.
-She evolved as an artist at age 14 when she created her own darkroom.
+Opie was born in Sandusky, Ohio in 1961.
+She spent her early childhood in Ohio.

+On her 9th birthday, Opie received a Kodak Instamatic camera and began taking photographs of her family and community.
+One of her first photographs was a self-portrait of herself flexing.
+At age 14, she created her own darkroom.
 Her family moved from Ohio to California in 1975.

-She earned a Bachelor of Arts from the San Francisco Art Institute in 1985.
+Opie earned a Bachelor of Fine Arts from the San Francisco Art Institute in 1985.

 She later received a Master of Fine Arts degree from the California Institute of the Arts (CalArts) in 1988.
-Before arriving at CalArts, she was a strictly black-and-white photographer.
-Opie's thesis project entitled Master Plan (1988) examined a wide variety of topics.
-Her early work was said to focus on the raping of landscapes.
-The project looked deeper into construction sites, advertisement schemes, homeowner regulations, and the interior layout of their homes within the community of Valencia, California.
+Opie's thesis project, entitled Master Plan (1988), examined the way landscapes were being used in California which disturbed her.
+The project looked into construction sites, advertisement schemes, homeowner regulations, and the interior layout of homes within the community of Valencia, California.

+Career

+Photography

-In 1988, Opie moved to Los Angeles, California, and began working as an artist.
-She supported herself by accepting a job as a lab technician at the University of California, Irvine.
-Opie and her former partner, painter Julie Burleigh, constructed working studios in the backyard of their home in South Central Los Angeles.
+In 1989, Opie moved to Los Angeles, California, and began working as an artist.
+She supported herself with a job as a laboratory technician at the University of California, Irvine.
+Opie and her then-partner, painter Julie Burleigh, constructed working studios in the backyard of their home in West Adams, Los Angeles.